ignaciovi/songbinator/README.md

 Problem finding a playlist that satisfies the musical taste of you and your group of friends?
 Give us some artists and we will create you a personalised playlist that everyone will like!

+**Important:** I'm using a free version of IBM Cloud to host the application, which goes to sleep mode after 10 days of inactivity.
+The website might not be active at the moment.

 http://songbinator.eu-gb.mybluemix.net/

 When cloning repository, replace client_id and client_secret with yours